frink-okn/graph-descriptions/sawgraph-kg/classes/ContaminosoAggregateContaminantMeasurement.md

     - range: uri
   meegad_labQualifier:
     name: meegad_labQualifier
-    description: TODO -- tell the world what this slot (predicate) describes.
+    description: No slot description provided
-    title: TODO -- tell the world what this slot (predicate) describes.
+    title: No slot description provided
     todos:
     - TODO -- Todos for this slot go here
     - or you can delete the todos